 I’ve put together a quick and easy guide to help you eat down the pantry on your own.
 You can purchase the instant download here.

-3. Sign up for my emails.
+3. Sign up for regular updates.

-During each challenge month, I send out specific tips and tricks to help you make the most of the food you already have in your cupboards.
+Each week, I send out specific tips and tricks to help you make the most of the food you already have in your cupboards.

 Sign up for the emails here.